Charles Solomon (politician)

-Charles Solomon (1889–1963) was a socialist politician from New York City, elected to the New York State Assembly in 1919 and expelled with four of his fellows on the first day of the legislative session, one week after the sensational Palmer Raids.
+Charles Solomon (October 9, 1889 – December 8, 1963) was an American socialist lawyer, politician and judge from New York City, elected to the New York State Assembly in 1919 and expelled with four of his fellows on the first day of the legislative session, one week after the sensational Palmer Raids.
 The case of the "Five Socialist Assemblymen" became a cause célèbre of the Red Scare of 1919-20 and its resolution started the process of curbing war hysteria in the United States.

 Biography

 Early years

-Charles Solomon was born in 1889 and was a resident of Brooklyn, New York.
+Charles Solomon was born in New York City on October 9, 1889, to Jewish emigrants from the Russian Empire.
+He worked in the newspaper business and served as a secretary to Socialist Congressman Meyer London.